Miklós Horthy: Reburial and contemporary politics

 The transition to a Western-style democracy allowed the privatization of media, which led to a shift in how Horthy was viewed in Hungary.
 In 1993, only a few years after the first democratic elections, Horthy's body was returned from Portugal to his hometown of Kenderes.
 Tens of thousands of people, as well as almost the entirety of József Antall's MDF cabinet, attended the ceremony.
 Antall had prefaced the burial with a series of interviews praising Horthy as a "patriot."
 The reburial was broadcast on state television and was accompanied by large-scale protests in Budapest.

 In contemporary Hungary, the iconography of Horthy is associated with the far-right Jobbik party and its allies.
 The national-conservative Fidesz has also voiced some positive opinions of Horthy's legacy.
 Since 2012, Horthy statues, squares have been renamed after, and memorials have been erected to him in numerous villages and cities including Csókakő, Kereki, Gyömrő, and Debrecen.
 In November 2013, the unveiling of a Horthy statue at a Calvinist church in Budapest drew international attention and criticism.

-Der Spiegel has written about the resurgence of what its writers call "the Horthy cult", claiming that Horthy's popularity indicates returning irredentist, reactionary, and ultranationalistic elements.
-Critics have more specifically connected Horthy's popularity to the Magyar Gárda, a paramilitary group that uses Árpád dynasty imagery and to recent incidents of antiziganist and antisemitic vandalism in Hungary.
+Der Spiegel has written about the resurgence of what its writers call "the Horthy cult", claiming that Horthy's popularity indicates returning irredentist, reactionary, and ultranationalistic elements within Hungarian domestic politics.
+Critics have more specifically connected Horthy's popularity to the Magyar Gárda, a paramilitary group that uses Árpád dynasty imagery, and to recent incidents of antiziganist and antisemitic vandalism in Hungary.
 Meanwhile, Fidesz has, according to reporters, "hedged its bets" on the Horthy controversy, refusing to outright condemn Horthy statues and other commemorations for fear of losing right-wing voters to Jobbik.
 Some Fidesz politicians have labeled Horthy memorials "provocative," however.
-This tension has led some to label Fidesz as "implicitly anti-semitic" and to accuse Prime Minister Viktor Orbán of a "revisionist" agenda.
+This tension has led some to label Fidesz as "implicitly anti-semitic" and to accuse former Prime Minister Viktor Orbán of having had a "revisionist" agenda.

 Left-wing groups such as the Hungarian Socialist Party have condemned positive historiography of Horthy.
 In 2012, for instance, then-party leader Attila Mesterházy condemned the Orbán government's position as "inexcusable", claiming that Fidesz was "openly associating itself with the ideology of the regime that collaborated with the fascists."
 Words have led to actions in some instances, as when leftist activist Péter Dániel vandalized a rural bust of Horthy by dousing it in red paint and hanging a sign that read "Mass Murderer – War Criminal" around its neck.
 Ultranationalist vandals reacted by desecrating a Jewish cemetery in Székesfehérvár and vandalizing several Holocaust memorials in Budapest.

 In 2017, Orbán affirmed his positive view of Horthy, commenting in a speech that he considers Horthy an "exceptional statesman" and giving him credit for the survival of the Hungarian state in the First World War's aftermath.
 The U.S. Holocaust Museum responded in a statement denouncing Orbán and the Hungarian government for trying to "rehabilitate the reputation of Hungary's wartime leader, Miklós Horthy, who was a vocal anti-Semite and complicit in the murder of the country's Jewish population during the Holocaust."